autobrr/autobrr.com/docs/introduction.md

 As of right now, autobrr features:

-- Support for 37+ trackers with IRC announces
+- Support for 50+ trackers with IRC announces
-- Torznab/RSS support via Prowlarr to easily get access to hundreds of trackers
+- RSS and Torznab support via Prowlarr to easily get access to hundreds of trackers
 - Powerful but simple filtering with RegEx support (like in autodl-irssi)
 - Easy to use and mobile friendly web UI (with dark mode!) to manage everything
-- Built on Go and React making autobrr lightweight and perfect for supporting multiple platforms (Linux, Windows, macOS) on different architectures (e.g. x86, ARM)
+- Built on Go and React making autobrr lightweight and perfect for supporting multiple platforms (Linux, FreeBSD, Windows, macOS) on different architectures (e.g. x86, ARM)
 - Great container support (Docker, k8s/Kubernetes)
 - Database engine supporting both PostgreSQL and SQLite
 - Notifications (Discord, Telegram, Notifiarr)